-11. Alongside article 12 of the CRC, article 13 gives children the right to access information.
-We therefore urge the European Scrutiny Committee to make sure that relevant materials are accessible to children and young people and effort is made to directly engage children and young people across England, Scotland, and Wales in its scrutiny of Brexit negotiations.
-This is especially important given that 16 and 17 year olds were denied a vote in the referendum, the overall vote for the UK to leave the EU went against the views of the majority of children and young people10 and the impact that Brexit will have on the lives of all children for years to come.
+- 10. The UN Committee has been clear in its General Comment no. 5 that article 4 of the CRC requires States Parties to scrutinise decisions against their impact on children and the standards set out in the CRC.
+We therefore urge the Joint Committee on Human Rights to scrutinise whether or not this exercise has been carried out by Government in relation to proposals and how children and young people have been consulted in line with article 12 of the CRC (which gives children the right to have their views heard and taken into account in all decisions which affect them). - 11.
+Alongside article 12 of the CRC, article 13 gives children the right to access information.
+We therefore urge the Joint Committee on Human Rights to hold government to account in ensuring that relevant materials are accessible to children and young people and effort is made to directly engage children and young people across England, Scotland, Wales and Northern Ireland.
+This is especially important given that 16 and 17-year-olds were denied a vote in the referendum, the overall vote for the UK to leave the EU went against the views of the majority of children and young people, and the fact that Brexit will have such a significant impact on the lives of all children for years to come.